For most of us, our businesses were created out of an inner need to create or do something that we love every day of our lives.

 1. Set Yourself Up with Systems

 Organization is key!
 I know everyone isn’t a list maker, and calendar planners don’t work for everyone.
 But there is something out there that will work for you and you need to find it!
-That could be a journal, an app, a calendar, an accountability partner, or a life/business coach.
+That could be a journal, an app, a calendar, an accountability partner, an online meeting scheduler, or a life/business coach.
 Whatever it is, find your ‘thing’ and commit to it.
 Find a system that will work for you and your lifestyle to track and organize your goals/tasks.

 2. Identify Your “Un-Movable’s”

 I am and always have been a multi-passionate person.
 I’m a gym-aholic, I volunteer with several ministries at my church, I teach, I co-lead my local TuesdaysTogether chapter, I’m a college student, and I run my own business.
 These are my un-movable’s.
 When I open up a blank calendar, these are the things that I write down first.
 It is important to remember to prioritize your un-movable’s too.
 To be responsible, client work/payed work (and homework, #collegelife) has to come first.
 But for me, I make a deal with myself every week to get my client/school work done first so that I can fully give myself to my volunteer positions without guilt.
 After all, these things are un-movable because they are important to me, and if you place importance in something you should be giving it everything you can (not just a halfway-present version of yourself or your work).